michaelabilliot/bedtimestories/README.md

 ## Acknowledgments

-- Font Awesome for icons
 - Google Fonts for typography
-- Your loved ones for inspiration
+- Material Icons for iconography
+- With endless love and admiration for her